JarrettR/FlatStack/README.md

 Depth in mm of the extrusion.

-### fsrotate: x, y, z
+### fsrotate: degrees

-Not yet implemented: 3 axis of rotation for the final 3D model, in degrees
+Degrees of rotation, normal to vector path

 ### fsaxis: x, y, z